husamsurmeli/husamcast/README.md

 ### How to test
 while testing the api locally user only needs to download that folder `apiandtesting`.<br>
 or should `src` to that folder (if all repo downloaded). apiandtesting folder also have its `Readme`, please refer to it.<br>
-Reviewers may notice that app endpoints and api endpoints operate identical functions (so tests are healthy), but while one renders template (for frontend), other jsonifys (for testing.<br><br>
+Reviewers may notice that app endpoints and api endpoints operate identical functions (so tests are healthy), but while one renders template (for frontend), other jsonifys (for testing).<br><br>

 ### Roles And permissions<br>
         Casting Assistant